jasonhemann/21SP-CS2800/_lec/lec3.md

    will not lead to any contract violations, and

-2. evaluating the body of f on any inputs that satisfy `f`'s input contract will never leadto a contract violation for any function that may be called during thisevaluation,including functions that are called directly or indirectly, and
+2. evaluating the body of f on any inputs that satisfy `f`'s input contract will never lead to a contract violation for any function that may be called during thisevaluation,including functions that are called directly or indirectly, and